 Comment about juveniles versus adults?

 Discussion

+Organize as:

+Two novel Nobecos, cluster with Asian clades (Pteropus) and African (Rousettus) but evidence of recombination in S, N, NS7 genes

+No evidence of orthereovirus insertion, suggests this strain may be limited to Asia.
+In fact, we can define four clades of Nobecoviruses broadly: HKU9, Eidolon helvum, GCCD1, and BatCoV92/GX2018.

+Following on above, P. rufus does have extra genetic material between M and N, as does BatCoV92/GX2018, suggesting a dynamic region of the genome that could be a site for future recombination or acqusistion of new genes

+Serious concern would be acquisition of S sequences enabling human cell entry.
+No known Sarbecoviruses on the island that could enable this but there are Merbecobivurses and M. jugalaris coroosts with Rousettus

+Probably bigger concern is spillback and additional genetic material for SARS-CoV-2 which is widespread in Mada

+All the seasonality stuff and importance of longitudinal studies

+A plug for the importance of full genomes – only a handful of Nobeco genomes out there

 We have described three novel nobecovirus sequences, most notably from R. madagascariensis, a bat host that had previously not been identified as a competent coronavirus host41.
 The average prevalence of 10% is comparable to sample efforts in other countries, indicating that there is an endemic level of coronaviruses circulating throughout Madagascar28,29.
 The novel nobecoviruses isolated are closely related to nobecoviruses isolated from China and Singapore, also mostly from Rousettus spp.
 (Figure 3A).
 The RdRp clustering also shows close homology with African coronavirus strains, along with further showing relation to Asian coronavirus strains (Figure 3B).
 Seasonality modeling of coronavirus prevalence revealed little data to correlate infection data to bat breeding seasons and annual birth pulses, so more data is needed to correlate the time of year the sample was collected to food availability, depending on the species’ diet (Figure 2).
 Stress in these bat species my also dictate coronavirus success in these hosts, as stress can dampen the immune response46.
 Multi-year longitudinal studies will be necessary to untangle these interactions.
 A next logical step would be to getting a full genome coronavirus from E. dupreanum.